Here are six ways to get employees talking about what they really feel (and not what they think you want to hear)…

 - When have you felt excited about what you’ve been working on in the past year?
 What can I do to provide you with more opportunities so you feel that way?

-- When have you felt most proud about being a part of the company this past year?
+- When have you felt most proud of being a part of the company this past year?
 What can I do to make sure that we do things that continue that feeling?

 - When have you felt most motivated about the work you’ve been doing?
 What can we do to create an environment so you feel like that more often?